0install/docs/docs/specifications/feed.md

 : This attribute is only needed for remote feeds (fetched via HTTP).
 The value must exactly match the expected URL, to prevent an attacker replacing one correctly-signed feed with another (e.g., returning a feed for the `shred` program when the user asked for the `backup` program).

 `<name>`
-: a short name to identify the interface (e.g. "Foo")
+: a short name to identify the feed or program (e.g. "Foo")

 `<summary>`
 : a short one-line description; the first word should not be upper-case unless it is a proper noun (e.g. "cures all ills").
 Supports [localization](#localization).